By Karla Guererri

 “Come on and let me know: should I stay or should I go?” — The Clash

 This is exactly how I was feeling about life three years ago.
-More than thirty years after radiation treatment- huge amounts of crudely aimed cobalt radiation to the mantle field- some serious late effects had come at me full force, one after another.
+More than thirty years after radiation treatment–huge amounts of crudely aimed cobalt radiation to the mantle field–some serious late effects had come at me in full force, one after another.
 My aortic valve was already under surveillance by the cardiac team when the breast cancer diagnosis came in.
 Over the next three and a half years, I underwent a double mastectomy, open heart surgery for a new aortic valve, and finally, a thyroidectomy.
-I was trying to hold my health together and stay afloat financially at the same time, performing contract work which barely paid for the health insurance and associated costs.
+I was trying to hold my health together and stay afloat financially at the same time, performing contract work that barely paid for the health insurance and associated costs.
 I was sinking deeper into a bottomless hole.

 First the forbidden list: coffee, tea, alcohol, wheat, corn, sugar, any and all dairy, and sadly, potatoes.
 It was complicated, requiring different foods in particular combinations at strict intervals on different days.
 After a week of trying to keep track of everything, I got an app for my phone to organize it all.
 And I began to feel like a living person again.
 I no longer gasped for breath, even when carrying things.
 I could think clearly and quickly without fighting through the brain fog.
 No more need for naps.
 And the added bonus was that I was searching the recess of my closet for my old clothes- two sizes smaller than I had been previously wearing.

 Now, with almost 41 years of post-HL life, I am very much alive.
 Those of us who have been irradiation and lived to tell about it know that we will never be “all better,” but every setback doesn’t have to be permanent, and health can always improve.

 I wish all of my HL sisters and brothers the best possible health in the New Year!”